openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 For PDF, XML and HTML files, Janeway can automatically set the label to the file type if left blank.
 For other filetypes, it will default to ‘OTHER’ if left blank.

+## Supplementary files
+Authors can upload supplementary files to Janeway as part of their submission.
+If the intention is to host the file on Janeway, editors can create a supplementary file and assign it a DOI within Janeway.
+This option is found at the bottom of the page, under **Optional files**.
+If the file isn't already uploaded to Janeway, you can opt to upload a new file.

+You should set the supplementary file in advance of sending the article for typesetting, where possible and notify the typesetter (if you use external typesetters).
+They will be able to see the file record and the DOI that has been assigned to it.

 ## Manual upload
 If you do not use a typesetter or file conversion through Janeway, you can upload typeset files yourself by clicking **Upload new typeset file** in the **Current galleys** section.
 Once you have selected a file, you can also mark whether the file should be public upon publication and set its label.

 When uploading an HTML or XML file with images, they must be uploaded separately.
 Images can be uploaded by clicking **Edit galley** and using the upload functions provided, for more information see: Images and figure files <!-- missing hyperlink -->.
-On this page, you can also replace the galley file, edit its label and upload an accompanying CSS file if the article requires specific styling.

-Until the images are uploaded and matched to the galley, Janeway will display a missing image warning.

 > [!CAUTION]
 > Do not use this for supplementary files.
 See Supplementary files for more information.<!-- missing hyperlink -->